-Chhath is festival, consequently an ancient tradition followed in Mithila region of Nepal and India.
-In In the Madhesh region of Nepal and Bihar region of India, Chhath is celebrated with great devotion and inspiration.
-The Chhath Puja is devoted to Solar deity(lord Surya) and and his wife Usha for sustaining life on planet earth.
-It is festival of thanks giving to Lord Sun for maintaining the cycle of life in earth.
+Chhath is a festival, consequently, an ancient tradition followed in the Mithila region of Nepal and India.
+In the Madhesh region of Nepal and Bihar region of India, Chhath is celebrated with great devotion and inspiration.
+The Chhath Puja is devoted to the Solar deity(Lord Surya) and his wife Usha for sustaining life on planet earth.
+It is a festival of thanksgiving to Lord Sun for maintaining the cycle of life on earth.

 Lord Surya is considered to be a source of enlightenment, healing, and a symbol of prosperity.
 Therefore People worship the sun to prolong their lives, to get a peaceful soul, and to request lord Surya to continue in their journey of providing lightness.